 Oliver's Our family had an absolutely wonderful meal here.
 The ambience is relaxed and breezy.
 When you make reservations, ask for a table by the edge of the terrace.
 It overlooks Long Beach Bay, with sensational views.
 And if you are a family of four (or a hungry couple), phone at least four hours ahead of time and order their "Home Style Rock Oven Baked Whole Free-Range Chicken."
 Stuffed with gingered sweet potatoes, it was absolutely delicious.
 And the price was the best deal on the menu, too.

-Tokyo Bay at CuisinArt Golf Resort & Spa Tokyo Bay is Anguilla's first and only fully-focused Japanese restaurant, serving sushi, sashimi, teppanyaki and other Japanese specialties.
+Tokyo Bay at CuisinArt Golf Resort & Spa Tokyo Bay is Anguilla's first and only fully-focused Japanese restaurant, serving sushi, sashimi, teppanyaki and other specialties.
 The restaurant is located in CuisinArt Golf Resort & Spa's Spa building, fully air-conditioned, with a more modern and sleek look.
-Mixed review.
+Drawing on what is available locally, the food is mouthwateringly fresh and delicious.
+Not to be missed, especially for lovers of Japanese cuisine.

 Straw Hat My parents were the first to dine at this delectable eatery.
 This was the only 5 Star restaurant that my dad raved about.
 Since, Straw Hat has become one of our go-to restaurant for an excellent meal out... from the food, to the seaside setting, to Peter and Anne's company, it's one of our top three favorite restaurants.